H3SHAM03/CodeAlpha_Hangman_Game/README.md

 * **Settings menu**: Customize your game experience by selecting which game modes and word types you want to play with.
 ### Coming Soon
-• **Scorekeeping**: Keep track of your wins and losses, and try to beat your high score!
+* **Scorekeeping**: Keep track of your wins and losses, and try to beat your high score!
+* **Keyboard functionality**: Use your keyboard for an easier and faster playing experience.

 ## Getting Started
 ### Installation